The Philippines at a Glance

-Expats moving to the Philippines will benefit strongly from an economy which has recently experienced a growth of 7.6%.
+Expats will benefit strongly from an economy which has recently experienced a significant growth.
 Since the Philippines do not rely as strongly on exports and international securities, the recession has not hit the country as hard as it did its neighbors in South-East Asia.
-The labor force of the Philippines counts 40 million people.
-33% of them work in agriculture.
-Expatriates who move to the Philippines are likely to find work in the services sector, which employs 52% of the Philippine labor force.
+The labor force of the Philippines counts about 40 million people.
+32% of them work in agriculture.
+Expatriates who move to the Philippines are likely to find work in the services sector, which employs 53% of the Philippine labor force.

 Despite its strong economy, there is a high rate of poverty.
-This may come as somewhat of a surprise to expats moving to the Philippines.
+This may come as somewhat of a surprise to expats.
 Despite its well-performing economy and high GDP, the country faces a large national debt.
 Its economy depends highly on money sent home by overseas workers.
 Another factor is the country’s rising birth rate, which could lead the population to double in the next three years.

 How exactly the damages caused by the devastating typhoon in 2013 and the subsequent rebuilding effort will affect the national economy of this emerging market remains to be seen.
 For example, the storm spared the Manila region, the economic center of the Philippines.
 But it shredded numerous fields of rice and sugar cane, two important cash crops and export products.
 In addition to causing famine and suffering in the affected provinces, this could have a more long-term effect on economic growth as well.